mongodb/specifications/source/auth/auth.rst

 If the callback succeeds, the new Access Token MUST be sent using a JwtStepRequest.
 If the request fails with a ReauthenticationRequired error, that error MUST be propagated to the user.
 The driver MUST have a guard or a flag in place to differentiate between a JwtStepRequest ReauthenticationRequired failure that takes place after a PrincipalStepRequest has been made to prevent an infinite loop.

 If there is no refresh callback and no unexpired Access Token, the request callback will be called.
-Multithreaded drivers MUST ensure that there is at most one concurrent call to any callback for a given cache key.
+Multithreaded drivers MUST ensure that there is at most one concurrent invocation of the above fallback logic for a given cache key.

 If a cached value is used and the authentication step fails or times out, the driver MUST clear the cached value.